 The above personal details are stored in a locked filing cabinet, accessed only by myself.
 They are stored separately from any case notes (brief summaries of counselling sessions).

 Case notes (brief summaries of counselling sessions) are also stored in a locked filing cabinet, accessed only by myself.
-For the purpose of these, you are known only as a number so that your anonymity is preserved.
+Within these case notes, you are known only as a code number so that your anonymity is preserved.

-I keep a paper diary to manage my appointments, and you will be referred to within this only by your first name.
+I keep a paper diary to manage my appointments, and you will be referred to within this only by your initials.
 This diary is stored separately from your personal details and case notes.

 I use a mobile phone to receive client phone calls and text messages.
 I do not hold your number in my contacts under your name, and my phone is password protected.

-I use a password-protected laptop for receipt of client emails.
+I use a password-protected computer for receipt of emails from clients.
 This email account is separate from my personal email account.

 My website does not hold on to any of your personal information.